Gulnaz-18/flex-Compilers-/README.md

 # flex
 Implementing regular expressions
-Program written in C using flex
+Program written in C using flex.
+Makefile is provided by Dr. Dalio
-# Dalio, Brian A.
-# dalioba
-# 2020-09-24

 PROJS  = hmwk_02
 CC     = gcc